emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 ## My Experiment

-After months of using Nix as my primary Linux distro, reading about Nix, and asking Claude lots of questions...
-I had finally arrived at what I thought was a useful experiment that would let me learn a little about how Nix worked.
+After months of using NixOS as my primary Linux distro, reading about NixOS, and asking Claude lots of questions...
+I had finally arrived at what I thought was a useful experiment that would let me learn a little about how NixOS worked.

 * I wanted to create a simple library whose build process could be influenced by an environment variable in a way that was easily witnessed by an end user.
 * I wanted to create a simple program that linked against this library.
 * I wanted the build processes of both of these projects to follow familiar conventions.
-* I wanted to show that Nix could build both of these projects with no changes to their source or build files.
+* I wanted to show that the Nix Package Manager could build both of these projects with no changes to their source or build files.
-* I wanted to show that Nix could capture the dependency of the program on the library... and furthermore that it would allow the program to specify bespoke configurations of the library build to depend upon.
+* I wanted to show that the Nix Package Manager could capture the dependency of the program on the library... and furthermore that it would allow the program to specify bespoke configurations of the library build to depend upon.
 * Finally, I wanted to show that multiple versions of program and dependency could exist on the system without conflict.

 ## The Code